Social Behaviors of Wild and Domestic Horses

 The Importance of Movement to the Horse

 Free-ranging movement is a major factor in the development of young horses.
 Many behavior problems in domestic horses are often associated with confinement; they have not evolved to stand in stalls or small paddocks all day.
 Common confinement-related behaviors include breeding aggression, wood chewing, cribbing, pica, stall walking, weaving, pawing, and self-mutilation.
 These behaviors can often be prevented by getting plenty of turnout time and physical activity; however, these behaviors are often a headache to reverse or manage once they are established.
 In feral conditions, horses will spend at least 60% of their day foraging and exploring, and will eat many small meals a day.
 In general, the rest of a horse's time is spent resting, engaging in social activities with other herd members, and captivating humans with their beauty and free spirit.
+For veterinary professionals seeking more information about the social behaviors of horses, and how to apply that knowledge to their practice, Equine Behavior: A Guide for Veterinarians and Equine Scientists is an excellent source of more detailed information.

 - Social Behavior of Horses - Behavior - Merck Veterinary Manual